John Stockton: Retirement

 On May 2, 2003, Stockton announced his retirement with a released statement instead of the customary news conference.
-The Jazz later held a retirement ceremony for him, in which Salt Lake City renamed the street in front of the venue then known as Delta Center (now Vivint Arena), where the Jazz play, John Stockton Drive.
+The Jazz later held a retirement ceremony for him, in which Salt Lake City renamed the street in front of the venue known as Delta Center, where the Jazz play, John Stockton Drive.
 Stockton would later declare that despite being still content with the game and how well he was playing, his growing family made him feel that "sitting in the hotel room waiting for games wasn't making up for what I was missing at home."

 Stockton's number 12 jersey was retired by the Jazz during a game on November 22, 2004.
-A statue of Stockton can be seen in front of Vivint Arena; an accompanying statue of Karl Malone was placed nearby on March 23, 2006.
+A statue of Stockton can be seen in front of the Delta Center; an accompanying statue of Karl Malone was placed nearby on March 23, 2006.
 The Malone and Stockton statues stand on a bronze plaque commemorating their achievements together.
 Stockton was inducted into the Naismith Memorial Basketball Hall of Fame in 2009.
 Stockton was also inducted into the Hall of Fame along with the rest of the 1992 United States men's Olympic basketball team in 2010.